How to book tickets for the FT Weekend Oxford Literary Festival

 Online: Please visit www.oxfordliteraryfestival.org Tickets can be booked up to one hour before the event.

-In person or by telephone: There will be a walk-in and telephoine box office at Blackwell’s Bookshop, 48-51 Broad Street, Oxford OX1 3BQ from the middle of January.
+In person or by telephone: There will be a walk-in and telephone box office at Blackwell’s Bookshop, 48-51 Broad Street, Oxford OX1 3BQ from January 19.

 Festival box office: The box office in the Blackwell’s marquee will be open throughout the festival.